DanaRaleign/score-board/README.md

 `score-board-orpin` provides a focused interface for recording scores and viewing ranking information.

 The app is designed around three core activities:

+- Submitting a score
+- Browsing the leaderboard
+- Checking a personal rank

+It is intended to keep score tracking simple, clear, and easy to navigate.